 I also use Namecheap for domains, especially for exotic and new domain names.
 All my .io domains are registered through Namecheap.

 Prices for domains start at $3.98.

-I’ll soon be releasing a free ebook with plugin recommendations, but in the meantime you can head over to WP Mayor and take a look at my list of best WordPress plugins, you will find all the plugins I tend to use on all the WordPress sites I create.
+You can head over to WP Mayor and take a look at a good list of best WordPress plugins, you will find all the plugins I tend to use on all the WordPress sites I create.

 This is a huge market and I cannot possibly recommend a theme which will be perfect for you, because everyone’s needs are different.
 However whenever I need a theme I usually check the following theme shops/marketplaces: